AliceEHZz/COMM-DOC-md-user-doc/docs/DML.md

     2. This line of code will specify the columns you need to fill in the table.
     3. These lines of code will insert those data into the table in the order of the column.

-    After you execute you should see this message in your Action Output:
+    After you execute you should see a success message "**3 row(s) returned**" in the "Output" - "Action Output" section.

-    **3 row(s) returned**

-    ✔️These commands insert three new rows to the employee table with the data in the ```VALUES```.
+    ✔️These commands insert three new rows to the "employee" table with the data in the ```VALUES```.
 You should be able to see the changes in the table.

     ![Image title](./images/insert.png)

-## SQL UPDATE
+## UPDATE Command

 The ```UPDATE``` statement is used to modify existing rows of data in a table.

-Copy the code chunk below to your SQL file and execute:
+Type and execute the code chunk below:

 ``` sql
 UPDATE employee --(1)